Best Waterproof Jewelry Brands of 2026 (Ranked by a Chemist)

 Ana LuisaMixed: steel / vermeil / solid"Water-resistant"; varies by piece~$552-yr

-Marrin Costello14k gold-plated steelWater-resistant; coating finite$78Varies
+Marrin Costello14k gold-plated steelWater-resistant; coating finite$781-yr repair

 AtoleaPVD on surgical steelShower/sweat safe; coating finite~$40sLifetime color